DanielCiccy/habitat-du-roi/README.md

 This repository contains the foundational elements for Habitat du Roi, including smart contracts, documentation, and application code.
 Contributions and feedback are welcome to help bring this new vision of real estate to life.

 We execute the conversion - making the transition from traditional to tokenized real estate a reality.

+**Note:** The founder, though not a technical expert, brings a solid entrepreneurial vision and aims to collaborate with skilled partners to build and expand the technical foundation of Habitat du Roi®.
+Contributions that align with the hackathon objectives are detailed in each section of the repository.
+For inquiries regarding technical aspects, please reach out to us.

 ---------------------------------